sisinflab/GTE-Zero-Shot-Recsys/README.md

 # Do We Really Need Specialization?
 Evaluating Generalist Text Embeddings for Zero-Shot Recommendation and Search

-This repository contains the code to reproduce the experiments of the paper entitled "Do We Really Need Specialization?
-Evaluating Generalist Text Embeddings for Zero-Shot Recommendation and Search".
-All the experiments have been conducted on a machine equipped with an AMD EPYC 7452 processor and an Nvidia H100 NVL GPU on Ubuntu 22.04 LTS.
-The code may be reproduced on other operative system with the arragment needed.
+This repository contains the code to reproduce the experiments from the paper **"Do We Really Need Specialization?
+Evaluating Generalist Text Embeddings for Zero-Shot Recommendation and Search."**
+All experiments were conducted on a machine equipped with an **AMD EPYC 7452** processor and an **NVIDIA H100 NVL** GPU running **Ubuntu 22.04 LTS**.
+The code should be reproducible on other operating systems with minimal adjustments.

 ## Setting Up the Virtual Environment